Variational autoencoder for Lego faces

-If you want a bit more detail, check out Kevin Frans' blog post.
+If you want a bit more detail, check out Kevin Frans' writing post.
 If you're looking for a more in-depth discussion of the theory and math behind VAEs, Tutorial on Variational Autoencoders by Carl Doersch is quite thorough.

 This section covers the specifics of the trained VAE model I made for images of Lego faces.
 It includes a description of how I obtained and curated the training set.
 It also includes some discussion of the model's structure and how I trained it.